sjc5/remix-easy-mode/README.md

 - Server-side input validations _a la_ TRPC
 - Session middleware via "bouncer" pattern
 - `onSuccess`, `onError`, and `onSettled` mutation callbacks _a la_ react-query
-- Input helpers are unstyled (and polymorphic, if you want to supply your own input component)
+- Input helpers are unstyled (and polymorphic, if you want to supply your own input components)
-- Optional custom serializers (_e.g._, superjson)
+- Optional custom serializers (_e.g._, `superjson`)
 - MIT licensed

 ## Installation